topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ### 3.1.2 Circuit
 - Potentiometer
-    - Center pin of the potentiometer is connected to the analog pin A5 on the TOPST VCP-G board.
+    - Center pin of the potentiometer is connected to the analog pin A5 on the VCP-G board.
-    - GND pin of the potentiometer is connected to pin 43 on the TOPST VCP-G board and is connected to GND pin on the TOPST VCP-G board with a 220Ω resistor.
+    - GND pin of the potentiometer is connected to pin 43 on the VCP-G board and is connected to GND pin on the VCP-G board with a 220Ω resistor.
 - LED
-    - (+) pin of the LED is connected to 3.3V on the TOPST VCP-G board with a 220Ω resistor.
+    - (+) pin of the LED is connected to 3.3V on the VCP-G board with a 220Ω resistor.
     - (-) pin of the LED is connected to center pin of the potentiometer.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/AnalogInOutSerial%20Circuit%20Schematic.png"></p>